ga4gh/vrs/docs/source/terms_and_model/state.rst

 **Examples**

-* See :ref:`example usage <simple-sequence-replacements>` in the reference implementation documentation.
+* See example usage in the `reference implementation documentation <impl-vr-python>`.